oyyd/encryptsocks/README.md

 ## About the support to UDP relay

-I intend to implement UDP relay and I have implement it in shadowsocks-js but I can't find an effective way to test this in real world networking.
+I intend to implement UDP relay and I have implement it. but I can't find an effective way to test this in real world networking.
 Please create issues to help us if you know any applications that support UDP-socks well.